milestogo/qmk_firmware/keyboards/handwired/ms_sculpt_mobile/readme.md

 | 7 |    |    |    |Ban  | "   |     |      |      |      |       |      |        |      |       |      | Lsft   |      |     |

-If you want a speaker, LEDs, etc., you'll need to free up a pin.
-I recommend joining columns R and L to the same pin.

-My method for discovering the matrix was to set up a LAYOUT macro that included all pins.
-See MATRIX_TESTING_LAYOUT if you need it.
-Then set up a keymap that has all printable symbols in the first 4 rows. test each key & record output.
-Then switch the printable symbols to the bottom 4 rows & repeat.
-This was enough to show the matrix.
+My method for discovering the matrix was to set up a keymap that has all printable symbols in all rows.
+Load the matrix keymap, start hid_listen, fill in the blanks.

 Huge thanks to the bluepill controller work of [FPazos](https://github.com/fpazos), and the original [KC64 of Xydane](https://github.com/Xydane/qmk_firmware).
 I've shamelessly copied from their work.